Looking for a moderate day-hike close to Bran Castle? We suggest this lovely trail around the village of Moieciu de Sus.

-The first 3 km: red hiker figure on white backround
+- First 3 km: Marked with a red hiker figure on a white background.

-The last 4 km: red hiker figure on white backround
+- Last 4 km: Again, marked with a red hiker figure on a white background.

-The trail starts and ends in Moieciu de Sus, at the intersection of the streets Valea Bangaleasa and Valea Popii.
+The trail starts and ends in Moieciu de Sus, at the intersection of Valea Bangaleasa and Valea Popii streets.